agile-data-scientists/data-science-manifesto/storage/app/markdown/index.md

 Latest technology advancements made data processing accessible to everyone, cheaply and quickly.
-We believe better value can be produced at the intersection of engineering practices and correct application of the scientific method.
+We believe better value can be produced at the intersection of engineering practices and the correct application of the scientific method.
 This manifesto proposes a principled methodology for unifying science and technology by valuing:

  - **Minimal Viable Products** over prototypes